cpmpercussion/ozchi-2022-miniconf/pages/call.md

 Creativity submissions may be related to submissions in another track or standalone.
 For creativity submission information see the [creativity page](http://www.ozchi.org/2022/creativity.html).

+### Doctoral Consortium

+OzCHI's Doctoral Consortium is an opportunity for PhD students to receive valuable feedback from experienced researchers and colleagues, share and discuss their ongoing research, and explore new research avenues.

+For more information and submission instructions see the [doctoral consortium page](http://www.ozchi.org/2022/doctoral-consortium.html)

 ### Important dates

 All times are in Anywhere on Earth (AoE) time zone.
 When the deadline is day D, the last time to submit is when D ends AoE.